 It is actually very important to know the chain of ownership for the work too.
 Do you own the music?
 The words?
 The beats?
 The recording?
 If not, it could cause copyright infringement problems later and recall of your music.

+We help record and distribute audiobooks for authors and narrators which follows the same principles above.
 If you have other art you’d like us to expose, give us a shout and we’ll advise you based on your type of creativity and also look at tangible, real platforms that have a clear return on investment and don’t cost a fortune.